 I have taken nine month’s pay in 31 months of building the business from scratch to where it is now (all members of staff including me are paid the national living wage pro rata) and I have been developing, prototyping, researching ROOF since 2008 to bring it to a point where I can now step back from running the flagmaking side of RDM to concentrate on what I believe will be a game changer.

 Research and development

 In 2008 I was asked by an childhood friend of mine to look at the sleeping bag his mother had given him which dated from the 70s and which he wanted to get help with reproducing for his company BELL TENT UK.
 We played around with some prototypes for a sleeveless sleeping bag specifically for festivals but the project never came to anything but it prompted me to start looking at designing a similar product for social benefit

 I did my market research but my NOONOO business was in full flow and the coatbag idea took a back seat.
 I talked about the project to lots of people but without visuals.
 I searched through the internet and sites such as Pinterest to see what was out there, but apart from fashionista products for campers and festival party goers there really was nothing to refer to.

 In 2009 I was headhunted by Swansea University to set up a Leadership and Management programme and embracing the opportunity for change, my son and moved back to Swansea where I took up the role.
 In 2011/12 I closed down the manufacturing unit in Vietnam and started up a small workshop making Noonoo and flags from my home, employing one machinist and focussing on my new full time job, away from manufacturing and running my own business.
-After two years I relaunched my father's flag making business and in 2013 moved the machines and newly recruited staff into a town centre workshop and in 2014 re-incorporated the business as a social enterprise.
+After two years I relaunched my father's flag making business with him and in 2013 moved the machines and newly recruited staff into a town centre workshop and in 2014 re-incorporated the business as a social enterprise.